Dray Mason

-Andray Lee Mason III (born October 30, 1985) is a former American football running back and wide receiver.
+Andray Lee Mason III (born October 30, 1985) is an American former football running back and wide receiver.

 Early life

 Dray attended Bishop Chatard High School in Indianapolis, Indiana.
 There he was a standout running back as well as a defensive back, while also playing basketball and track and field.
 He helped his Trojan teammates win their third consecutive IHSAA Class 3A state championship in a 49-0 victory over NorthWood High School.
 In his senior season championship game, Mason ran for 205 yards and five touchdowns.
 During its three-year run, the Trojans owned a 40-5 mark, including a perfect 15-0 season in 2002.
 The 2003 title moved Bishop Chatard into a tie for most football state championships with seven sharing the mark with Ben Davis High School.
 He was ranked a three-star prospect by Rivals.com as a cornerback, and his only other FBS school was Northern Illinois University.
 He was a high school teammate of Ryan Baker.

 Mason committed to Purdue University on June 28, 2004.
 TerBush was not heavily recruited, as he only had FBS offers from Indiana & Northern Illinois.